internet-computer-protocol/evm-rpc-canister/README.md

 This canister facilitates API requests to Ethereum JSON RPC services such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/), enabling functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.

+Beyond the Ethereum blockchain, this canister also supports Polygon, Avalanche, and other popular EVM networks.
+Check out [this webpage](https://chainlist.org/) for a list of all supported networks and RPC providers.

 ## Quick Start

 Add the following to your `dfx.json` config file: